Programmes

 Statement of Purpose

 In 500–800 words, describe your experience or involvement in the arts through practice, studies or work in the past two years.
 Arts experience can include work done with arts organisations or arts events, such as performances, exhibitions, concerts, films or design projects.
 These can also be projects you were involved in as a student.
+You are required to submit your Statement of Purpose online.

 Interview

-Shortlisted candidates will be contacted for an interview.
+Shortlisted applicants will be contacted for an interview.
 During the interview, you are required to participate in a dialogue regarding the content of your Statement of Purpose.
 Be prepared to talk about your related experiences, inspirations and influences.
 Tell us what motivates you to learn, explore and experiment in your areas of interest.
 You should also share how you think the programme will help you in your future career choices.

 International applicants